MISP/misp-dashboard/README.md

                 a soft method to delete only keys used by MISP-Dashboard.
 ```

+## Notes about ZMQ
+The misp-dashboard being stateless in regards to MISP, it can only process data that it received.
+Meaning that if your MISP is not publishing all notifications to its ZMQ, the misp-dashboard will not have them.

+The most revelant example could be the user login punchcard.
+If your MISP doesn't have the option ``Plugin.ZeroMQ_audit_notifications_enable`` set to ``true``, the punchcard will be empty.

 # zmq_subscriber options
 ```usage: zmq_subscriber.py [-h] [-n ZMQNAME] [-u ZMQURL]